 Sometimes I don’t think I have progressed much beyond that.
 During my times of fasting as an adult, there are times I will long for a piece of pizza—not so much because I’m hungry, but for the sheer pleasure of taste.
 At those times, I wish I had been more specific at the outset (for example: fast from all Italian food except pizza).
 So, God uses fasting as an adult to re-inform me of how hedonistic I really am.

 Until I fasted, I never noticed how good the stuff on other peoples’ plates looked when at the dinner table or at a restaurant.
 I’d never noticed how often food is advertised in the newspaper, on television, at the movies, or on billboards.
 One gets the paranoid feeling that the world is out to sabotage one’s fast.
 Perhaps the devil is not pleased when we seek Heavenly Bread and wants to divert our attention as often as possible.
 It reminds me of Satan’s encounter with Jesus where he suggested that Jesus turn stones into bread.
 Our Lord’s answer is amazing: “It is written: ‘Man does not live on bread alone, but on every word that comes from the mouth of God.’”
-(Matthew 4:4) To be sure, fasting is a form of spiritual warfare with our culture and with dark forces that brings us into the victory of Christ.
+(Matthew 4:4) To be sure, fasting is a form of spiritual warfare with our culture and with spiritually dark forces.
+It is a doorway to understanding our dependence upon Jesus Christ.

 I usually begin fasting now with noble goals of toppling my own “idols” and of drawing closer to God; but in the middle of the fast the temptation is toward performance and results.
 Sometimes it becomes more about the weight I can lose than about the relationship with God I can gain.
 God can be lost in the details of the very thing meant to find him.
 It becomes more about what I can do by means of this religious exercise as opposed to what God can do in me.
 What began because I was not strong enough in some area of my life—and looking for God’s help—ends up becoming a type of self-help process by which I prove I don’t need the grace of God.
 Ironic!
 Once again I am that young Greek Orthodox boy proving to God that I can be a good Christian.